rockykitamura/dangerously-set-html-content/README.md

 ## Development

-Run `nx serve demo` for a dev server.
+Run `nx run test-app:serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 > The demo app has already imported the lib for testing purposes

 ## Running unit & e2e tests

 Run `nx test` to execute the unit tests via [Jest](https://jestjs.io).
-Run `nx affected:test` to execute the unit tests affected by a change.

-Run `ng e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

 ## License